 Events in Analytics

-Welcome to CallTrackingMetrics Training Video, in this workshop we’re going to be covering how CallTrackingMetrics sends events into Google Analytics
+In this article we’re going to be covering how CallTrackingMetrics Google Analytics integrations sends events into Google Analytics.

-CallTrackingMetrics sends events into Google Analytics for every inbound call, text, and form.
+CallTrackingMetrics sends events into Google Analytics for every inbound call, text, chat, and form.

 An event in Google Analytics can be broken up into 4 main characteristics: